4 Ways to Celebrate Friendship with Kids

 Friendship day party ideas for kids

 Things don’t need to be complicated or super expensive for them to be very effective.
-Give a simple but meaningful idea like this a try!
+Give a simple but meaningful idea like this a try for your friendship day party ideas for kids!
 Doing collaborative things like friendship soup is a great way to get families involved as well.

 The parents were excited to be part of the project.
 I have done the same soup with the story “Stone Soup” many times before.
 If you’re not doing friendship week, “Stone Soup” is a great story stretcher idea.
 It’s always a big hit here.
 Click here for some more parent involvement ideas.